Bitcoin Price Prediction: The Outlook For 2022 And Beyond

 This has lead to a revolution in the global financial market and has created some staggering investment opportunities.
-Investors are asking themselves how high Bitcoin will go and if Bitcoin will still go up in 2021.
+Investors are asking themselves how high Bitcoin will go and if it will still go up in 2022.
 The world is waiting to see what the biggest name in cryptocurrency will do next.

 By setting out to be the first digital coin that could function as a fully decentralized currency, Bitcoin triggered the beginning of the decentralized financial market (Defi).